Fermi National Accelerator Laboratory: About other neutrino experiments

 The MiniBooNE detector was a 40 ft diameter sphere containing 800 tons of mineral oil lined with 1,520 phototube detectors.
 An estimated 1 million neutrino events were recorded each year.
 SciBooNE sat in the same neutrino beam as MiniBooNE but had fine-grained tracking capabilities.
 The NOνA experiment uses, and the MINOS experiment used, Fermilab's NuMI (Neutrinos at the Main Injector) beam, which is an intense beam of neutrinos that travels 455 mi through the Earth to the Soudan Mine in Minnesota and the Ash River, Minnesota, site of the NOνA far detector.
 In 2017, the ICARUS neutrino experiment was moved from CERN to Fermilab.
+MicroBooNE was a LArTPC experiment that ran from 2015 to 2021, collecting data from the booster neutrino beam (BNB).
+The SBND experiment is the newest LArTPC neutrino experiment built by Fermilab, and serves as and important precursor to the DUNE experiment.
+SBND was commissioned starting early 2024 and started taking physics data in December 2024, with plans to run until early 2028.

 Muon g−2

 Muon g−2: (pronounced "gee minus two") is a particle physics experiment to measure the anomaly of the magnetic moment of a muon to a precision of 0.14 ppm, which will be a sensitive test of the Standard Model.